- Rational Approaches to Healing

 E. Urination, that is, frequent urination wakes you all night – If you have other signs of kidney/bladder/prostate problems then check out that document for general remedies.
 Another common problem is lowered bladder volume due to crowding or pressure from other neighboring organs in the lower pelvic.
 Generally the bowel is the culprit and that document has some things to clear it up if you fit that profile.
 To begin remedying the problem, do the Abdominal Massage.
 This is a cheap, quick and easy fix.
 Commit to it for just one month and see how much better you feel AND how much longer you can sleep between potty calls.
 This helps also with incontinence.

 F. Snoring/Sleep Apnea.
 This is another one of those ‘has many contributors’ kind of problem, soooo let’s parse it out (BTW surgery and blowing air up the nose does not address the cause – just sayin’.)
-No matter what the cause, 50 mg of liquid CoQ10 seems to noticeably mitigate the problem as the underlying cause is being addressed.
+No matter what the cause, CoQ10 seems to noticeably mitigate the problem as the underlying cause is being addressed.

 - Sinus is swollen – The respiratory document gives many suggestions and the Sinus recipes document as well.
 People tell me that the TeiFu wick greatly mitigates the stuffiness all day as well as the snoring all night.
 Cheap remedy.
 Try it.
 Keep in mind sinus and snoring problem begin with poor digestion, so address the gut for the long term fix.
-Often digestive aides help here (like Fenugreek and Thyme (#885-1)) Do 3B, 3D and inside 1 week you will know if it works..
+Often digestive aides help here (like Fenugreek and Thyme (#885-1)) Do 3B, 3D and inside 1 week you will know if it works.
+That said, if you are causing your inflammation via diet, start there.

 - Lymph retention in the head/neck area.
 An indicator that this is a problem is that this person generally does not have a visible jawbone line, that is, their cheek blends with their neck.
 This can signal kidney or circulation problems or both with attendant high blood pressure.
 Check out those docs to see if you fit the profile.
 The pressure of the retained water affects the esophageal cross-sectional area, that is, reduces the opening size that air goes through, especially when lying on the back.
 Lymphatic drainage techniques can reveal the jawline and reduce the double chin and the retained fluid pressure in the neck.
 Pulsed EMF applied to the tonsil reflex is especially helpful.